AVEVA/CONNECT-data-services-developer-docs/content/communities/community-workflow-create.md

 - Be a [Tenant Administrator](xref:ccRoles#tenant-roles).

-- Have the email address for the Tenant Administrator of the tenant that you are inviting to the community.
+- Have the email address for a Tenant Administrator from the tenant that you are inviting to the community.

 ## Community creation outline